ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 On macOS, the plugin requires Metal support.
 For some unknown reasons, the plugin is not compatible with macOS prior to macOS 12.
 Besides that, you may refer to [Safely open apps on your Mac](https://support.apple.com/en-us/102445) if you are confused by the alert given by your OS.

 If you wish to run it on a system prior to macOS 12, you can build the plugin locally (minimum macOS 10.15.4) or upgrade your system.
-If you cannot upgrade your system through official macOS support, you may update/upgrade it with [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) (use at your own risk).
+If you cannot upgrade your system through official macOS support, you may upgrade it with [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) (use at your own risk).

 ## Windows Installation